njblur/verificationcode/README.md

 of the chars from left to right. so I reduce the network for this specific task. this is NOT yolo, just inspired by it. run "python main.py --train" to train the network first. the run "python main.py" to see the results of 5 random generated graphic codes.

+contact me at jianwu.hu@gmail.com if you are interested.